-- Newly renovated facilities include 14,000 square feet of dedicated teaching and research space and two outpatient clinics, a multi-disciplinary clinic and a dedicated out-patient rehabilitation therapy clinic.
-Faculty and students will have ongoing patient contact in these out-patient clinics as well as an onsite skilled nursing facility, beginning early in the curriculum.
+- Newly renovated facilities include 14,000 square feet of teaching and research space, a multi-disciplinary clinic and a dedicated out-patient rehabilitation therapy clinic.
+Students have ongoing contact in these clinics as well as an onsite skilled nursing facility, beginning early in the curriculum.

-- Onsite research equipment includes 2 Tekscan VersaTek Walkways, a 12-camera Opitrack Prime 13 system and a 16-channel Delsys Trigno EMG unit, all synchronized with a MotionMonitor data acquisition, analysis and visualization system.
-Also a BTE Primus, a Neurocom Balance Master with Invision, a Cosmed Quark CPET Metabolic Testing System, an AlterG Anti-gravity Treadmill and a Cadwell Sierra Summit NCV/EMG unit.
+- Onsite research equipment includes 2 Tekscan VersaTek Walkways, a 12-camera Opitrack Prime 13 system and a 16-channel Delsys Trigno EMG unit, all synchronized with a MotionMonitor data acquisition Also a BTE Primus, a Neurocom Balance Master with Invision, a Cosmed Quark CPET Metabolic Testing System, an AlterG Anti-gravity Treadmill and a Cadwell Sierra Summit NCV/EMG unit.
 Collaborative research opportunities exist with other faculty at UAMS Northwest, UAMS Little Rock and the nearby University of Arkansas campus.

 The University of Arkansas for Medical Sciences (UAMS) is the only academic health sciences university in the state of Arkansas and the state’s largest public employer with more than 10,000 employees in 73 of Arkansas’ 75 counties.
 UAMS offers 64 professional and specialist degree programs and certificates through our Colleges of Health Professions, Medicine, Nursing, Pharmacy, Public Health and Graduate School.
-Students attend classes at the UAMS main campus in Little Rock and our regional campus in northwest Arkansas.
-The College of Health Professions enrolls students at numerous regional campus sites throughout the state.
+The UAMS main campus is in Little Rock with six regional campuses throughout the state.
+The Doctor of Physical Therapy classes are held solely on the regional campus in northwest Arkansas.

-Evaluation of applications will begin immediately and will continue until the positions are filled.
+Evaluation of applications will begin immediately and will continue until the position is filled.
 Please send a curriculum vitae and letter of interest electronically or by mail to: